devagent42/FaxGPT/README.md

 # Introduction
 So.
-I just completed probably the most pointless project.
-I honeslty have zero practical use for this.
+I just completed probably the most amazingly pointless project.
+I honestly have zero practical use for this.
 If you can find a use for this, please let me know.
+Reach out to devagent42 (at) protonmail (dot) com and we can have a chat.

 I just wrote a connector between a fax and ChatGPT, which I call FaxGPT.
 The fax I used is from 1996.